nf-core/taxprofiler/docs/usage.md

 You can optionally save the FASTQ output of the run merging with the `--save_runmerged_reads`.

+To avoid name conflicts during profiling and to maintain consistent naming, the following suffixes are added to profile and/or classification outputs (for both FASTQ and FASTA inputs):
+- `_srse`: short read FASTQ, single-end
+- `_srpe`: short read FASTQ, paired-end
+- `_srfa`: short read FASTA
+- `_lrfq`: long read FASTQ
+- `_lrfa`: long read FASTA

 #### Classification and Profiling

 The following sections provide tips and suggestions for running the different taxonomic classification and profiling tools _within the pipeline_.
 For advice and/or guidance whether you should run a particular tool on your specific data, please see the documentation of each tool!